 We also highly recommend Airalo (eSIM card) for your connectivity needs when travelling abroad.
 Airalo is the world’s first and largest eSIM store with eSIM plans for 200+ countries and regions worldwide.

 Important: All Slovenian freeways and expressways are subject to tolls.
-All cars, motorbikes and camper vans must have purchased online a digital vignette when they plan to drive onto a motorway or expressway.
+All cars, motorbikes, and camper vans must have purchased a digital vignette online when they plan to drive onto a motorway or expressway.
 Digital Vignettes with periods of validity of 7 days, 1 month, 6 months or 12 months are available and can be purchased from the Slowenien Vignette website.
 They are not prohibitively expensive — for instance, the 7-day vignette for cars costs €13.90 (2024).

 By Group Tour: This can be a great option if you don’t want to deal with the transit logistics while benefiting from a time-efficient direct route between Ljubljana and Bled.
 For instance, the following tour includes a visit to Lake Bled, Bled Castle and Vintgar Gorge: